Broken Pot and Doily Air Plant Holder

 I think this crochet thing could become a little addictive once I figure that hook out.

-And the Doily air plant holder looks so good with the linen-covered books we made a while back.
+And the doily air plant holder looks so good with the linen-covered books we made a while back.

-Okay, before I show you how to make a doily air plant holder (coz I’m not even going to attempt to show you how to use a hook 😉 ), be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
+Okay, before I show you how to made this dreamcatcher (coz I’m not even going to attempt to show you how to use a hook), be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe so you’ll never miss a post!

 What you need

-- A crocheted doily
+- A crochet doily

 - Air plant